Andenes Whale Summit

 – Why is this a success and what ripple effects does it create?

-The summit will last over three days, were we start with an evening-event the 27th of April, at 6 pm.
+The summit will last over three days, where we start with an evening-event the 27th of April, at 7 pm - this is in Norwegian only.
 If the weather is good, we will go out at sea in the afternoon.
-For Tuesday and Wednesday the summit´s lecture program is from 9 am to 4 pm.
+For Tuesday and Wednesday the summit´s lecture program is from 9 am, and both days in English.
 In addition to the lectures, there will be social activities with whale and bird safaris to showcase our knowledge-based products.
 More detail of the program will come!

-Register for the summit in the right side box or contact our project leader on email for questions: astrid@whalesafari.no
+Register for the summit in one of the right side boxes or contact our project leader on email for questions: astrid@whalesafari.no

 Included: Educational program, lunch, dinner and activity.
 A tour out at sea is included.